midhunhk/message-counter/README.md

 - No Advertisements

 ## Installation
 Clone this repo and import the project as an existing Android project in Android Studio.
-This is a gradle based Android project that supports API 9 and up.

 ### Source Code
 Clone this repo and checkout the latest development branch for bleeding edge features.